 Whether you're a sole proprietor or an LLC, you want to get every write-off possible.
 You're in business to make money, so keep all of it that you can.
-This Susan S. Lewis, Ltd. small business tax deductions 2022 guide is here to help you accomplish that so you can keep more of your money.
+This small business tax deductions guide from experienced Chicago CPA firm Susan S. Lewis, Ltd.

 What Is a Tax Deduction?